Kaung-Thant-Kyaw/laravel-social-media-website/README.md

 # Laravel Social Media Website
 Laravel Social Media Website from codeholic for inspirational purpose for my own project.

-## Demo
-The application is deployed on the following domain [laravel-space.com](https://laravel-space.com/)

 ## Installation with docker

 #### 1. Clone the project